Have you ever received a random email out of the blue from someone telling you how bad your SEO is?

 Alternatives to Install Your Tracking Code

 But, one of the best options is the Google Tag Manager.
 This system allows you to add measurement codes and tags to your website or app.
 You only need to add the Tag Manager code to your site, and you can use the services available with the Manager.
-Another useful tool is the google analytics plugin itself.
+Another useful tool is the Google Analytics plugin itself.
 This will differ based on the website builder you are using but can offer a simple way to integrate the tool with your site.

 Using either of these can help you ensure the tracking code is ending up where it needs to be.
 However, based on the complex your site and practice are, there is a chance you may still run into other issues along the way.